ernstki/beamertest/slides.md

 ~~~
 :::

-The Makefile generates a PDF version that can is embedded into the next slide
+The Makefile generates a PDF version that can be embedded[^0] into the next
-with LaTeX's `\includegraphics`.
-So sometimes you have to `make` twice.[^0]
+slide with LaTeX's `\includegraphics`.
+So sometimes you have to `make` twice.

 [^0]: https://tex.stackexchange.com/questions/2099/how-to-include-svg-diagrams-in-latex